Nadia Meiher

-Nadia Meiher came to regional media attention as a member of the girl group Nu Virgos (VIA Gra), being a member on three occasions, including in its "golden era" period from 2003 and 2004.
-Following her departure from the group in 2006, Nadia Meiher began working as a television host on STB.
-In 2014, she participated in the Russian version of Your Face Sounds Familiar, and launched her solo musical career releasing the single "Delo ne v tele".
+Beginning in 2000, she rose to prominence as a member of the Ukrainian pop girl group Nu Virgos—known as "VIA Gra" in both Ukraine and the Commonwealth of Independent States—on an intermittent basis, including during what is considered to be the group's golden period in 2003 and 2004.
+She left and re-joined Nu Virgos three times, but ultimately focused on her solo career from 2006 onward; it was around this time when she became a television host on STB.
+In 2014, she participated in One to One!, the Russian version of the Spanish reality television show Your Face Sounds Familiar.
+Later, she released the single "Delo ne v tele" (Дело не в теле) for her solo debut.

-Early life
+Early life and education

-Nadia Meiher was born Nadiya Oleksandrivna Meikher in Zbruchivka, Volochysk Raion (then the Ukrainian SSR, the Soviet Union, now Ukraine), to father Oleksandr Pavlovych Meikher and mother Halyna Anatoliyivna Shchyrba.
-She is of Jewish and German descent through her father, and of Ukrainian descent through her mother.
-When Nadia Meiher was in school, her mother left to work in Italy, while Nadia Meiher stayed with her father.
+Meiher was born in Zbruchivka, Volochysk Raion, in what was then the Ukrainian SSR of the Soviet Union, to father Oleksandr Pavlovych Meiher and mother Halyna Anatoliyivna Shchyrba.
+She is Jewish and German through her paternal line and Ukrainian through her maternal line.
+When she was in school, her mother left to work in Italy, leaving her with her father.
 Her family then moved to Khmelnytskyi, where she studied music and dance.

 Meiher then moved to Kyiv to study English at the Borys Grinchenko Kyiv University, and also began performing in a local theatre.
-In 2000, while performing in a theatre in Khmelnytskyi, she was noticed by Valery Meladze, who introduced her to producers Konstantin Meladze and Dmytro Kostyuk, who invited her to move to Kyiv and join the girl group Nu Virgos.
+In 2000, while performing in a theatre in Khmelnytskyi, she was noticed by the Russian singer Valery Meladze, who introduced her to producers Konstantin Meladze and Dmytro Kostyuk, who invited her to move to Kyiv and join the Ukrainian girl group Nu Virgos.

 Career

-2000–02, 2002–06, 2009–11: Nu Virgos
+Nu Virgos: 2000–2002, 2002–2006, 2009–2011

 Nadia Meiher was a member of the original line-up of Nu Virgos, along with Alena Vinnitskaya.
 Their debut single "Popytka No. 5" was released in 2000 and became a huge hit, where it was eventually named as one of the 99 biggest hits of Russian pop music in the period 1991–2011.
 The group's first studio album, also titled Popytka No. 5, sold over 700,000 units and earned Golden certification.
 In April 2002, Meikher temporarily left the group due to her pregnancy.

 In September 2002, Meiher rejoined Nu Virgos, which now consisted of Meiher, Vinnitskaya, along with Anna Sedokova and Tatiana Naynik.
 Vinnitskaya and Naynik left the group shortly after, and were replaced by Vera Brezhneva.
 The period between January 2003 and September 2004, during which Nu Virgos consisted of Granovskaya, Sedokova and Brezhneva, has been considered "golden era" of the group.
 In January 2006, Meiher left Nu Virgos once again, in order to focus on her solo projects.
 She rejoined the group for the third time in 2009, replacing Meseda Bagaudinova, but left it once again in November 2011, due to pregnancy.